You may have heard of the Falkirk Tryst, but did you know how Camelon was involved?

 The drovers walked the cattle many miles along routes made permanent by convenience and tradition.
 The animals swam across from the islands, or were ferried in small boats.
 The drovers themselves, with their dogs and ponies, lived a rough life with the beasts they had in their charge.

-The Falkirk market was, in the 1770s, situated near the remains of the Roman Fort at Roughcastle close to the present site of The Falkirk Wheel.
+In the 1770s, the Falkirk market was situated near the remains of the Roman Fort at Roughcastle close to the present site of The Falkirk Wheel.
 Nearby was a large field, known locally as Tents Park, where there were sellers of food and all things that might persuade a drover to part with his hard-earned cash.

 Thousands of cattle and sheep thronged the market.
 The animals changed hands and some of the drovers continued walking them south, while others returned to their homes in the north.
 One of the routes south passed near the memorial to the Battle of Falkirk at Bantaskine.